mediacurrent/a11y-training/tests/visual-regression/README.md

 Make commands look like this:
 * `make prod-reference` or `make prod-test`

-The Makefile supports using docker to run the tests:
+The Makefile defaults to using docker to run the tests.
+To use the command installed in the PATH ( npm global install):

-* `make DOCKER=true local-reference` or `make DOCKER=true local-test`
+* `make DOCKER=false local-reference` or `make DOCKER=false local-test`

 ## Long-Form BackstopJS Commands